 Therefore, I was very pleasingly surprised by how much I laughed during this movie.

 Some like it hot is a romantic comedy from 1959 directed by Billy Wilder.
-It’s a story about 2 guys Joe and Jerry who play saxophone and bass in a jazz clubs.
+It’s a story about 2 guys Joe and Jerry who play saxophone and bass in a jazz club.
 It’s in a prohibition Chicago time and the guys work in a speakeasy disguised as a funeral home owned by the gangsters.
 One day the place got railed by police so our main character fled the place.
-But later on, Joe and Jerry accidentally got in the middle of gangsters shoot-out and became hunted witnesses.
-In order to save themselves, they disguise themselves as women and join girls band traveling to Florida.
+But later on, Joe and Jerry accidentally got in the middle of a gangster shoot-out and became hunted witnesses.
+In order to save themselves, they disguise themselves as women and join a girls band traveling to Florida.
 The lead singer of the girl band is our beloved Marilyn Monroe.
-The story gets more complicated when both of them fancy Marilyn and struggle to keep their coverage hidden even when the gangsters form the past come to Florida to get them.
+The story gets more complicated when both of them fancy Marilyn and struggle to keep their coverage hidden even when the gangsters from the past come to Florida to get them.

-The humor in this movie is so pure, on point and quite respectful for a movie from 1959.
+The humor in this movie is so pure, on point, and quite respectful for a movie from 1959.

-I’ve seen several movies where men disguise as women and it’s never not funny.
+I’ve seen several movies where men disguise themselves as women and it’s never not funny.
 The idea is so simple yet so creative.
 It’s funny no matter the year.

 Tony Curtis and Jack Lemmon were hilarious.
 Their behavior as women or their relationship, in general, was so entertaining.

 Some like it hot has just a perfect opening scene.
 I believe the first few minutes are the most important part of any movie.
 I have a terrible attention span.
-If you don’t catch me at the beginning I’m not interested for what’s to come next.
-The opening scene in Some like it hot is funny, exciting, very shocking and it reveals the whole vibe fo the movie.
+If you don’t catch me at the beginning I’m not interested in what’s to come next.
+The opening scene in Some like it hot is funny, exciting, very shocking and it reveals the whole vibe of the movie.